Future of Flight Aviation Center & Boeing Tour: Future of Flight Aviation Center

 The gallery's aircraft and mock-up space module were loaned from the Museum of Flight.
 All exhibits were removed when Boeing took over the facility; Boeing subsequently dedicated a large portion of the gallery with exhibits on autonomous aircraft.
 Boeing also started charging for visits to the observation deck, which was previously free to visitors under the Institute of Flight.

 Boeing Tour

 The Boeing Tour covers the Boeing Everett Factory, where guests can observe airplanes in all stages of construction.
-The factory produces the Boeing 747, 767, 777, 777X, and 787.
+The factory produces the Boeing 767, 777, and 777X, as well as performing completion work on the 787.
 The tour also includes the main assembly building, which Guinness World Records proclaimed the largest building in the world by volume.
-The tour lasts 90 minutes, but the planned consolidation of 787 production in South Carolina in 2021 along with the end of 747 production the following year is expected to significantly shorten the length of the tour.
+The tour lasts approximately 80 minutes.

 The former Boeing Tour Center was located next to the factory and now is abandoned, after closing in December 2005 when the Future of Flight Aviation Center opened.
+The tour was suspended in March 2020 due to the COVID-19 pandemic and resumed October 2023; during the reopening of the museum, it was replaced by a 45-minute documentary.